SO 132 Issues and Investigations in Sociology (3 credits)

 Context and Perspectives: Culture, Change, and Behavior

-Technological changes have a major impact on the way our society looks and how people function within it.
-Many of these technological changes are initially felt in the workplace, as our workplace formation and relations have an indelible impact on social formation and relations.
-At the same time, the relationship can work in the reverse as well, with society dictating how technology is adopted and used both inside and outside of the workplace.
-In the end, technology, society and work form a triadic relationship, with each impacting and affecting the other in foreseeable and unforeseeable ways.
-This course will examine this relationship on a national and international level.
-Through selected readings, videos, current events and class discussions, students will engage in an exploration of these themes, and examine how our technology, society and work may look in the future based on clues from the present and past.
+Technological changes including AI and human machine interaction, have a major impact on the way our society looks and how people function within it.
+Many such changes, are initially felt in the workplace, as our workplace formation and relations have an indelible impact on social formation and relations.
+However, the relationship also works in reverse, with human social interaction not only shaping how technology is adopted and used both inside and outside of the workplace, but also comprising essential aspects of technology and AI.
+Technology, AI, society, and work form a triadic relationship, with each impacting and affecting the other in foreseeable and unforeseeable ways.
+This course examines this relationship on a national and international level.
+Through readings, videos, observations and class discussions, students will engage in an exploration of the interaction effects between human social interactional competencies and technology, AI society and work.

 SO 265 Talk at Work (3 credits)